nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Syntax: `findprops WORD`

 Examples:<br>
-`findprop Peak`: Looks for all properties that have “Peak” in their name.<br>
+`findprops Peak`: Looks for all properties that have “Peak” in their name.<br>
-`findprop Peak Residence Hut`: Looks for all properties that have "Peak Residence Hut" in their name.
+`findprops Peak Residence Hut`: Looks for all properties that have "Peak Residence Hut" in their name.

 ### Filter Commands
 #### Filter buyers in database (multiple conditions): `filterbuyers`

-Filters buyers in the database according to multiple given conditions, and updates the visible buyer list.
+Filters buyers in the database according to multiple given conditions.

-Syntax: `filterbuyers {-p PRICE} {-c CHARACTERISTICS} {-pr PRIORITY<HIGH, NORMAL, LOW>} {-fuzzy}`
+Syntax: `filterbuyers [-p PRICE] [-c CHARACTERISTICS] [-pr PRIORITY<HIGH, NORMAL, LOW>] [-fuzzy]`

-The `-p` flag indicates that we will be filtering buyers that have a price range containing the specified price.<br>
+The `-p` flag filters buyers with a price range containing the specified price.<br>
-The `-c` flag indicates that we will be filtering buyers that want properties with some (or all) of the specified ";"-separated characteristics.<br>
+The `-c` flag filters buyers that have all the specified `;`-separated characteristics.<br>
-The `-pr` flag indicates that we will be filtering buyers according to the specified priority level.<br>
+The `-pr` flag filters buyers according to the specified priority level.<br>
-The `-fuzzy` flag indicates that fuzzy filtering will be applied, that is, filtered buyers will only need to satisfy one of the conditions supplied (if there are more than one).
+The `-fuzzy` flag indicates that fuzzy filtering will be applied
+- filtered buyers will only need to satisfy one of the conditions supplied (if there are more than one)
+- the `-c` flag will filter buyers that have at least one of the specified `;`-separated characteristics rather than all

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-The `-c` flag will take in ";"-separated characteristics.
-This means that if we supply the following input: `filterbuyers -c bright; sunny`, Cobb will match properties that have either `bright` or `sunny` in their characteristics, that is, these two characteristics are taken as individual characteristics.

 By default, if multiple conditions are provided, the filter command will filter buyers who match __all__ of the conditions, unless the `fuzzy` flag is provided.

+The `-c` flag will take in `;`-separated characteristics.
+This means that if we supply the following input: `filterbuyers -c bright; sunny -fuzzy`, Cobb will match buyers that have either `bright` or `sunny` in their characteristics, that is, these two characteristics are taken as individual characteristics.
 </div>

 Examples:<br>
-`filterbuyers -p 500000 -c bright; sunny -pr HIGH`: Filters all buyers that have a price range containing $500000 *AND* desired characteristics of bright and sunny *AND* a `HIGH` priority.
+`filterbuyers -p 500000 -c bright; sunny -pr HIGH`: Filters all buyers that have a price range containing $500000 *AND* desired characteristics of bright *AND* sunny *AND* a `HIGH` priority.
+`filterbuyers -p 500000 -c bright; sunny -pr HIGH -fuzzy`: Filters all buyers that have a price range containing $500000 *OR* desired characteristics of bright *OR* sunny *OR* a `HIGH` priority.

 #### Filter property in database (multiple conditions): `filterprops`

-Filters properties in the database according to multiple given conditions, and updates the visible property list.
+Filters properties in the database according to multiple given conditions.<br>

-Syntax: `filterprops {-r PRICE RANGE} {-c CHARACTERISTICS} {-owner OWNER NAME} {-fuzzy}`
+Syntax: `filterprops [-r PRICE RANGE] [-c CHARACTERISTICS] [-o OWNER NAME] [-fuzzy]`

-The `-r` flag indicates that we will be filtering properties that have a price within the specified price range.<br>
+The `-r` flag filters properties with a price within the specified price range.<br>
-The `-c` flag indicates that we will be filtering properties with some (or all) of the specified ";"-separated characteristics.<br>
+The `-c` flag filters properties that have all the specified ";"-separated characteristics.<br>
-The `-owner` flag indicates that we will be filtering properties that have the specified owner.<br>
+The `-o` flag filters properties that have the specified owner.<br>
-The `-fuzzy` flag indicates that fuzzy filtering will be applied, that is, filtered properties will only need to satisfy one of the conditions supplied (if there are more than one).
+The `-fuzzy` flag indicates that fuzzy filtering will be applied
+- filtered properties will only need to satisfy one of the conditions supplied (if there are more than one)
+- the `-c` flag will filter properties that have at least one of the specified `;`-separated characteristics rather than all.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-See above for more information regarding the `-c` and `fuzzy` flags.
+See above for more information regarding the `-c` and `-fuzzy` flags.
 </div>

 Examples:<br>
+`filterprops -r 500000-1000000 -c bright; sunny -owner GARY`: Filters all properties that have a price in the range $500000 - $1000000 *AND* have characteristics of bright *AND* sunny *AND* is owned by Gary.
-`filterprops -r 500000-1000000 -c bright; sunny -owner GARY -fuzzy`: Filters all properties that have a price in the range $500000 - $1000000 _OR_ have characteristics of bright and sunny _OR_ is owned by someone named Gary.
+`filterprops -r 500000-1000000 -c bright; sunny -owner GARY -fuzzy`: Filters all properties that have a price in the range $500000 - $1000000 *OR* have characteristics of bright *OR* sunny *OR* is owned by Gary.

 ### Sort Commands
 #### Sort buyers in database: `sortbuyers`

-Sorts buyers in the database according to a single given condition, and updates the visible buyer list.
+Sorts buyers in the database according to a single given condition.<br>

-Syntax: `sortbuyers {-n NAME <ASC/DESC>} {-r PRICERANGE <ASC/DESC>} {-pr <ASC/DESC>} {-t ENTRYTIME <ASC/DSC>}`
+Syntax: `sortbuyers [-n NAME<ASC/DESC>] [-r PRICE RANGE<ASC/DESC>] [-pr PRICE<ASC/DESC>] [-t ENTRY TIME<ASC/DESC>]`

-The `-n` flag indicates that we will be sorting buyers by name in ascending or descending order.<br>
+The `-n` flag indicates to sort buyers by name in ascending or descending order.<br>
-The `-r` flag indicates that we will be sorting buyers by either the upper price bound or lower price bound.<br>
+The `-r` flag indicates to sort buyers by price range in ascending (by lower bound) or descending order (by upper bound).<br>
-The `-pr` flag indicates that we will be sorting buyers according to the specified priority level.<br>
+The `-pr` flag indicates to sort buyers by priority level in ascending or descending order.<br>
-The `-t` flag indicates that we will be sorting buyers according to entry time.<br>
+The `-t` flag indicates to sort buyers by entry time in ascending or descending order.<br>

 Examples:<br>
-`sortbuyers -pr DESC`: Sort buyers from `HIGH` priority level to `LOW` priority level.<br>
+`sortbuyers -pr DESC`: Sorts buyers from `HIGH` priority level to `LOW` priority level.<br>
-`sortbuyers -r ASC` Sort buyers according to the upper price bound in ascending order.<br>
+`sortbuyers -r ASC`: Sorts buyers according to the lower price bound in ascending order.<br>
-`sortbuyers -t ASC` Sort buyers according to the time of entry from oldest to most recent.
+`sortbuyers -t ASC`: Sorts buyers according to the time of entry from least recent to most recent.

 #### Sort properties in database: `sortprops`

-Sorts properties in the database according to a single given condition, and updates the visible property list.
+Sorts properties in the database according to a single given condition.

-Syntax: `sortprops {-n PROPERTYNAME <ASC/DESC>} {-p PRICE <ASC/DESC>} {-t ENTRYTIME <ASC/DSC>}`
+Syntax: `sortprops [-n NAME<ASC/DESC>] [-p PRICE<ASC/DESC>] [-t ENTRY TIME<ASC/DESC>]`

-The `-n` flag indicates that we will be sorting properties by name in ascending or descending order.<br>
+The `-n` flag indicates to sort properties by name in ascending or descending order.<br>
-The `-p` flag indicates that we will be sorting properties by listed price in ascending or descending order.<br>
+The `-p` flag indicates to sort properties by price in ascending or descending order.<br>
-The `-t` flag indicates that we will be sorting buyers according to entry time.
+The `-t` flag indicates to sort properties by entry time in ascending or descending order.

 Examples:<br>
-`sortprops -p DESC`: Sort properties from highest listed price to lowest.<br>
+`sortprops -p DESC`: Sorts properties from highest to lowest price.<br>
-`sortprops -t ASC` Sort properties according to the time of entry from oldest to most recent.
+`sortprops -t ASC`: Sorts properties by time of entry from least recent to most recent.

 ### Match Commands
 #### Match specified buyer to properties: `matchbuyer`

-Intelligently matches a buyer in the database to properties that fit their criteria.
+Intelligently matches a buyer in the database to all properties that they might be interested in.
+These properties must be within the buyer's price range and satisfy at least one of the buyer's characteristics.

-Syntax: `matchbuyer INDEX -strict`
+Syntax: `matchbuyer INDEX [-strict]`

-The `INDEX` specified in this command refers to the index of the buyer that is currently visible on the list.<br>
+The `INDEX` indicates which buyer in the list we are choosing to match.
-The `-strict` flag indicates that we will be matching the buyer to properties that match all of their criteria.<br>
+The `-strict` flag indicates to reduce the matches to only properties that match *all* the buyer's characteristics.<br>
-Note that if an entry has been filtered out / is not currently on the list, then a `matchbuyer` command cannot be executed on it.

-This command filters the properties list to only display properties who have criteria that match a given buyer, that is, they might be interested in buying the said properties.

 Examples:<br>
-`matchbuyer 5 -strict`: Matches buyer 5 to existing properties in the database, by considering all possible criteria.
+`matchbuyer 5 -strict`: Matches buyer 5 to existing properties in the database based on price range and all desired characteristics.

 #### Match specified property to buyers: `matchprop`

-Intelligently matches a property in the database to buyers who might be interested in buying the specific property.
+Intelligently matches a property in the database to all buyers who might be interested in that property.
+These buyers must be able to accept the property's price and desire at least one of the property's characteristics.

 Syntax: `matchprop INDEX -strict`

-The `INDEX` specified in this command refers to the index of the entry that is currently visible on the list.<br>
-Note that if an entry has been filtered out / is not currently on the list, then a `matchprop` command cannot be executed on it.

-This command filters the buyers list to only display buyers who have criteria that match a given property, that is, they might be interested in buying the said property.
+The `INDEX` indicates which property in the list we are choosing to match.
+The `-strict` flag indicates to reduce the matches to only buyers that desire *all* the property's characteristics.<br>

 Examples:<br>
-`matchprop 5`: Matches property 5 to existing buyers in the database.
+`matchprop 5`: Matches property 5 to existing buyers in the database based on price and at least one characteristic.

 ### Exiting the program: `exit`